DA-GTIDIC/Development-of-Mobile-Applications/README.md

 1. Design Patterns

    - **DAM-MVC-Active**: Learn how to apply the model-view-presenter.
 [Session code](https://github.com/JordiMateoUdL/DAM-MVP).

    - **DAM-MVC-Active**: Learn how to apply the model-view-controller using observers.
 [Session code](https://github.com/JordiMateoUdL/DAM-MVC-Active).

    - **DAM-MVVM**: Learn how to apply the model-view-viewmodel.
 [Session code](https://github.com/JordiMateoUdL/DAM-MVVM).

 2. Storage

-- **DAM-SharedPreferences**: Learn how to use shared preference storage.
+   - **DAM-SharedPreferences**: Learn how to use _shared preference storage_.
 [Session code](https://github.com/JordiMateoUdL/DAM-SharedPreferences).

-3. Testing

-4. UI

-5. Services
+3. Services

    - **DAM-Retrofit**: Learn how to make API calls using [Retrofit](https://square.github.io/retrofit/).
 [Session code](https://github.com/JordiMateoUdL/DAM-Retrofit)

-6. Basic
+4. Basic

-- **DAM-LifeCycle**: Simple example to learn and play with the different states of Android life cycle and understand how it works.
+   - **DAM-LifeCycle**: Simple example to learn and play with the different states of the #android life cycle and understand how it works.
 [Session code](https://github.com/JordiMateoUdL/DAM-AgeApp-LifeCycle)

-- **DAM-RecyclerView**: Complete example to learn how to display/filter a list of items with (CRUD) using ROOM, DAO, MVVM, LiveData and RecyclerView.
+   - **DAM-RecyclerView**: Complete example to learn how to display/filter a list of items with (**CRUD**) using _ROOM, DAO, MVVM, LiveData and RecyclerView_.
 [Session code](https://github.com/JordiMateoUdL/DAM-RecyclerView)

-- **DAM-LiveCoding-Paper-Rock-Scissor-Lizard-Spock**: Live coding session where students learn MVVM, databindings and dialog by doing.
+   - **DAM-LiveCoding-Paper-Rock-Scissor-Lizard-Spock**: Live coding session where students learn _MVVM_, _databindings_ and dialog by doing.
 [Session code](https://github.com/JordiMateoUdL/DAM-LiveCoding-Paper-Rock-Scissor-Lizard-Spock)

+5. Workshops

+   - **DAM-ROL-GAME**: Dice-based role-playing game with a pandemic context.
+[Workshop code](https://github.com/JordiMateoUdL/DAM-ROL-GAME)